wkkstr/wkkstr.github.io/content/_index.md

       text: |
         <br>

-        The tutorial called Auto-Formalization in Large Language Models era: From Mathematical Proofs to Verifying LLM Reasoning will be hold in AAAI'26.
+        Tutorial: Auto-Formalization in Large Language Models era: From Mathematical Proofs to Verifying LLM Reasoning will be hold in AAAI'26.
 We sincerely invite all of you who are interested to participate!

   - block: markdown
     content: